 Skip to content

-How they streamlined scheduling and made funds go further
+How Cornell University streamlined scheduling and made funds go further

-This prestigious school’s facilities management team improved their work management processes by eliminating inefficiencies and optimizing labor resource management.
+The facilities management team at Cornell improved their work management processes by eliminating inefficiencies and optimizing labor resource management.
 They significantly reduced scheduling time, improved job throughput, and maximized their budget to take on more in-house projects.

 80-90%